microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + Token, String
 + Token, Token

-Using the Postman file provided, search for Patients using the following: ```date```, ```lastmodified```, ```identifier```, ```value-quantity```, ```component-code-value-quantity``` and more.
+Using the FHIR Search Postman collection provided, search for Patients using the following: ```date```, ```lastmodified```, ```identifier```, ```value-quantity```, ```component-code-value-quantity``` and more.

-Ref: Learn more about date search in FHIR https://www.hl7.org/fhir/search.html#date
+Ref: Learn more about date search in FHIR at https://www.hl7.org/fhir/search.html#date.

 ## Step 3 - Using Search Result Parameters
-Using the Postman file provided, search for Patients using the following search results parameters: ```_summary=count```, ```_total=accurate```
+Using the FHIR Search Postman collection provided, search for Patients using the following search results parameters: ```_summary=count```, ```_total=accurate```

 ## Step 4 - Use the Chained & Reverse Chained Search Results Parameters
-Using the Postman file provided, search for Patients using ```_has```.
+Using the FHIR Search Postman collection provided, search for Patients using ```_has```.
 For more examples of chained and reverse chained search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.

 ## Step 5 - Use the Include & Reverse Include Search Results Parameters
-Using the Postman file provided, search for PractitionerRole including the Practitioner resource in the result to reduce calls to the server.
+Using the FHIR Search Postman collection provided, search for PractitionerRole including the Practitioner resource in the result to reduce calls to the server.
 Discover all PractitionerRoles for an Organization using reverse include.
 For more examples of include and reverse include search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.

 ## Step 6 - Defining a Custom Search parameter
-To create a new search parameter, you need to POST the SearchParameter resource to the database.
-See the Postman file provided for an example.
+To create a new search parameter, you need to POST the `SearchParameter` resource to the database.
+See the FHIR Search Postman collection provided for an example.
 Read through the full example at https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/how-to-do-custom-search.

 ## What does success look like for Challenge-04?